barbajs/barba/README.md

 4. [Showcase](https://barba.js.org/showcase/) - selected works made with Barba
 5. [Developer API](https://barba.js.org/api/) - by developers, for developers

+> [!NOTE]
-> **Notice**: this guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
+> This guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
 It is worth mentioning that all code examples use ES6+ syntax.
 If you are not comfortable with this syntax, we would encourage you to grasp the basics then come back.
 >
 > In case of emergency, check the ["legacy" code example](https://barba.js.org/docs/getstarted/legacy/).